nvim-lua/kickstart.nvim/README.md

 ### FAQ

 * What should I do if I already have a pre-existing neovim configuration?
-  * You should back it up, then delete all files associated with it.
+  * You should back it up and then delete all associated files.
   * This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
 * Can I keep my existing configuration in parallel to kickstart?
   * Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME` to maintain multiple configurations.
-For example you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
+For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
     ```
     alias nvim-kickstart='NVIM_APPNAME="nvim-kickstart" nvim'
     ```